rosscdh/wobbuild/README.md

 ### Install

-1. pip install ansible
-2. install vagrant
-3. `make bootstrap`

-`npm install -g grommet-cli`
+1. `docker-compose up`

 ### Using it

-1. `make run`  __starts the services__ - This starts the core services
+1. `docker-compose up`
-2. browse to `http://192.168.50.5:5000` - This is the public interface
+2. browse to `http://localhost:5000` - This is the public interface
 3. `make wob path=/path/to/project/with/git/and/a/wobbuild.yml` __http posts a test yml file__ - This is the startings of the client that will be distributed